juliocjuri/my-data/README.md

 ## Usage

 To start the My Data application, use the following command:

     npm start

+In order to launch npm start, you'll need to generate a build of the react application.
+If you want to simulate only the react application, without electron, simply run 'npm run dev'.
+This will automatically start the application as a simple vite application.

 The application will launch, and you will be able to observe data usage on your computer.